helendragon/SBI_Project/README.md

 We can see that the program is not able to perfectly reconstruct the 5ara protein.
 We see that there are more chains that there should be, due to the high complexity of the protein.
 However, the overall structure is very well obtained and resembles a lot the real protein.<br />
 Once we superpose the complex with the original structure, we see that it has a RMSD of 0.1 A meaning that there are little deviations between the real structure and our complex.

-Moreover, the 5ara structure can also be obtained using the unique interactions (provided in the input folder), however we recomment that the clash distance is increased, so that no extra chains are added to the structure.
+Moreover, the 5ara structure can also be obtained using the unique interactions (provided in the input folder), however we recommend that the clash distance is increased, so that no extra chains are added to the structure.

 ### Example 6 - Enterovirus Capsid

-This example corresponds to a capsid of an enterovirus (PDB code unknown).
-The capside is formed by repating units of the same chains, therefore in this case only the unique interactions were used.
+This example corresponds to a capsid of an enterovirus (PDB code unknown).The capsid is formed by repeating units of the same chains, therefore in this case only the unique interactions were used.
 <br />
 To obtain the complex we would do: